akeneo/pim-helpcenter/content/md/imports-exports/imports.md

 You're done :)

 :::warning
-You can't import back the archive you downloaded from the PIM.
-To learn how to do this, please red how to [import back an archive](imports.html#import-back-the-new-archive).
+You can't import back the archive you just downloaded from the PIM.
+To learn how to do this, please first read [how to configure it](imports.html#configure-the-archive), then read [how to import it](imports.html#import-back-the-new-archive).
 :::

 # Duplicate an import profile